 South Korean Adoptees Adopted from Denmark Seek Truth About Their Origins.

-In Global Adoption News, Korean Adoptee Videos, Special Request by Admin
+In Global Adoption News, Special Request, Videos by KAW

 Danish adoptees call for South Korea to investigate adoptions.
 Will the U.S. Korean adoptees follow?
 If you are a Korean adoptee who would also like to seek the truth, join Adoption Truth and Transparency.